If you want to travel far, travel togther...

 A Village in the Dark: Water for Music in Syangja

-As is so often the case, we didn’t have time to shed our dirty motorcycle gear before shaking hands and drinking tea with the locals as they did everything they could to make us feel warm and welcome.
+As is so often the case, we didn’t have time to shed our dirty motorcycle gear before shaking hands and drinking tea with the locals.
+As is always the case in Nepal, they did everything they could to make us feel warm and welcome.
 Guest is God in Nepal and most certainly in remote communities where visitors are always the most interesting show in town.

 After an extended welcome they escorted us to a courtyard where we pitched our tents and settled in for the night.
 A group of teens quickly assembled to entertain us with traditional music mixed with a few Nepali pop songs.
 Our impromptu stop spawned a spontaneous yard party, and we were not entirely sure it wouldn’t go on until dawn.
 Slowly one-by-one our crew retreated to our nylon rooms, our eyes slamming shut with fatigue.